Efficient quantum algorithm for solving structured problems via multi-step quantum computation: Introduction

-The idea of the algorithm is as follows: we insert a sequence of finite number of intermediate Hamiltonians \{$H_{l},$ $l=1,2,\cdots, m$\} between an initial Hamiltonian $H_{0}$ and the problem Hamiltonian $H_{P}$, through which $H_{0}$ reaches $H_{P}$ as $H_{0}\rightarrow H_{1}\rightarrow \cdots \rightarrow H_{m}=H_{P}$.
-We start from the ground state $|\varphi _{0}^{(0)}\rangle $ of $H_{0}$, and evolve it through ground states of the intermediate Hamiltonians sequentially, finally reach the ground state $|\varphi_{0}^{(m)}\rangle $ of $H_{P}$ in $m$ steps.
-In each step, the system is evolved to the ground state of an intermediate Hamiltonian deterministically in finite time by using the quantum simulation of resonant transition~(QSRT) method~\cite{whf0, whf2}.
-The ground state of the problem Hamiltonian is induced step by step as the intermediate Hamiltonians reaching the problem Hamiltonian.
-The algorithm can be run efficiently if the following conditions are satisfied: $i$) the overlaps between the ground states of any two adjacent Hamiltonians are not exponentially small; $ii$) the energy gap between the ground state and the first excited state of each Hamiltonian is not exponentially small.
+The idea of the algorithm is as follows: we construct an evolution path from an initial Hamiltonian $H_{0}$ to a problem Hamiltonian $H_{P}$ by inserting between them a sequence of intermediate Hamiltonians \{$H_{l},$ $ l\!=\!1,\cdots ,m\!-\!1$\}, through which $H_{0}$ reaches $H_{P}$ as $ H_{0}\rightarrow H_{1}\rightarrow \cdots \rightarrow H_{m-1}\rightarrow H_{P}\!=\!H_{m}$.
+We start from the ground state $|\varphi _{0}^{(0)}\rangle $ of $H_{0}$, and evolve it through ground states of the intermediate Hamiltonians sequentially to reach the ground state $|\varphi _{0}^{(m)}\rangle $ of $H_{P}$ in $m$ steps.
+In each step, ground state of an intermediate Hamiltonian is obtained deterministically via quantum resonant transitions~(QRT)~\cite{whf0, whf2}.
+For Hamiltonians that can be simulated efficiently on a quantum computer, the algorithm can be run efficiently if: $i$) overlaps between ground states of any two adjacent Hamiltonians and, $ii$) energy gap between the ground and the first excited states of each Hamiltonian, are not exponentially small.
+The conditions can be reduced to simpler form for problems with special structures.

+Compared with the algorithm in Ref.~\cite{childs}, our algorithm is flexible in designing evolution paths.
+As we demonstrate later, our algorithm can solve a type of structured search problems efficiently through a path even when the usual AQC algorithm, which has the same efficiency as the algorithm in~\cite{childs}, fails following the same path.